MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-periods-detectfunction.md

 * A `long` number defining the total number of periods for the function to search.

 The function outputs two columns:
-* *periods*: A dynamic array containing the periods that have been found, in units of the bin size, ordered by their scores
+* *periods*: A dynamic array containing the periods that have been found, in units of the bin size, ordered by their scores.
 * *scores*: A dynamic array containing values between 0 and 1.
-Each array measures the significance of a period in its respective position in the *periods* array
+Each array measures the significance of a period in its respective position in the *periods* array.

 **Syntax**